15-minute city: Oceania

 The city of Melbourne, Australia, developed Plan Melbourne 2017–2050 to accommodate growth and combat sprawl.
 The plan contains multiple elements of the 15-minute city concept, including the creation of "20-minute neighborhoods".

+Benefits

+The 15-minute city is an urban design strategy that creates human-scale, people-centered neighborhoods connected by public transportation so that residents may fulfill the majority of daily needs within a short walk or bike ride.
+It builds on long-standing planning concepts in contrast to traditional zoning, which divides housing from employment and services.
+The idea helps cities achieve objectives like sustainability, equity, and public health by providing a framework that is adaptable to local requirements.
+Stronger local economies, enhanced community cohesiveness, better health and welfare, and lower transportation emissions are some of its advantages.

 Societal effects

 The 15-minute city, with its emphasis on walkability and accessibility, has been put forward as a way to better serve groups of people that have historically been left out of planning, such as women, children, people with disabilities, people with lived experience of mental illness, and the elderly.

 Social infrastructure is also emphasized to maximize urban functions such as schools, parks, and complementary activities for residents.
 There is also a large focus on access to green space, which may promote positive environmental impacts such as increasing urban biodiversity and helping to protect the city from invasive species.
 Studies have found that increased access to green spaces can also have a positive impact on the mental and physical health of a city's inhabitants, reducing stress and negative emotions, increasing happiness, improving sleep, and promoting positive social interactions.
 Urban residents living near green spaces have also been found to exercise more, improving their physical and mental health.